In this week's case discussion, submitted by Dr David Stewart, we look at the case of a 76-year-old...

 Get unlimited access to all course content, additional learning materials, ongoing post-course support, and more.

 Breast cancer prevention is dependent upon early detection however screening and surveillance should be based upon each woman’s estimated risk.
-This course categorises breast cancer-associated risk factors according to potency and mutability and includes validated tools with which a risk assessment can be undertaken.
-The course discusses risk-appropriate screening strategies.
+This module categorises breast cancer-associated risk factors according to potency and mutability and includes validated tools with which a risk assessment can be undertaken.
+The module discusses risk-appropriate screening strategies.
 Discovering a new breast symptom can be extremely worrisome and although most are benign, more than half of breast cancers are diagnosed this way.
-The course outlines the highly effective triple test approach which allows practitioners to evaluate a new breast symptom, malignancy risk and reassure or refer women, as necessary.
-The course addresses the clinical presentation a variety of breast changes including mastalgia and breast cancers.
+The module outlines the highly effective triple test approach which allows practitioners to evaluate a new breast symptom, malignancy risk and reassure or refer women, as necessary.
+The module addresses the clinical presentation a variety of breast changes including mastalgia and breast cancers.
 For each condition, there is an examination of the relevant investigations, management approaches and surveillance.

 General practitioner and GP supervisor